xyos/git/source.md

 > Create the _formatting_ branch

+... but first finish work on _struct_ branch

 ```sh
 $ git checkout gh-pages
 error: Your local changes to the following files would be overwritten by checkout: